exploring Corfe Castle c

 |

-Days out when visiting Swanage – part 1
+Days out in Swanage – part 1

-I mentioned that we had a big first this month, our first family holiday that included the OH.
-Not for want of trying, but it finally happened and it went quite well.
+Not for want of trying to go on family holidays, but it finally happened and it went quite well.
 I was worried that because I’m used to doing everything with N on my own, that get his dad interfering and doing his thing, was going to clash.
 But we only had one argument about the parking.
 Taking a Range Rover rather than my Qashqai was not the best decision of the OH’s – we always go away in his/the in laws car, but having a small dirt lane to the cottage to park up and have to reverse out of was always going to be a bit of a nightmare.
 All in all though, not a bad attempt at a first family holiday together.

 After asking around for some recommendations we I decided on Swanage or Weymouth.
 Unfortunately booking a week in advance, even some way out of season, proves quite difficult when you want a family room or adjoining rooms in a hotel or b&b, or a cottage that’s near enough to the main action, with wifi and parking in these places.
 But I managed to find a bargain self-catering cottage in Swanage within walking distance of the sea front, with all the bits we wanted.